SpirosDR1/Qubex-Sentinel/README.md

 # QUBEX SENTINEL | Post-Quantum Security Infrastructure

-Official website for QUBEX Sentinel — building infrastructure for quantum-safe institutional cryptocurrency custody.
+Official website for QUBEX Sentinel — building a verification checkpoint institutions can add to their own authorization flows on the path to quantum-safe custody.

 ## What's Here